 Local Bird Guide - French, English & Esperanto

 Drawn to wildlife conservation from a very young age, Karline studied Biodiversity Analysis and Surveying Techniques.
 She continues to be an active naturalist, with a particular interest in birds, reptiles and amphibians.
 Particularly passionate about birds, Karline volunteers for migration counting and bird ringing.
-A few wildlife trips abroad have helped widen her knowledge base and she currently works for a consultancy firm specialised in ecological impact studies, doing bird and reptile surveys.
+A number of wildlife trips abroad have helped widen her knowledge base and she spent five years working for an environmental consultancy firm carrying out doing bird and reptile surveys.

 Philippa Benson - Birding Languedoc